-The National Collegiate EMS Foundation in partnership with the Sudden Cardiac Arrest Association will be once again recognizing cardiac arrest CPR/AED rescues made on campuses at the 23rd Annual NCEMSF conference in Philadelphia.
-The recognition items are a uniform commendation bar and certificate which will be presented at the annual awards ceremony on February 27th.
+The National Collegiate EMS Foundation in partnership with the Sudden Cardiac Arrest Association will be once again recognizing cardiac arrest CPR/AED rescues made on campuses at the 24th Annual NCEMSF conference in Baltimore.
+The recognition items are a uniform commendation bar and certificate which will be presented at the annual awards ceremony on February 25th.

 2013 (Inaugural Year of Program):